 Limit(s) on Set(s) of Services.
-There is a limit on the maximum dollar amount of waiver services that is

-• dividual Budget Amount.
-There is a limit on the maximum dollar amount of waiver service each specific participant.
-Furnish the inf ormation specified above. assigned to fun by Level of Support.
-Based on an assessment process and/or other factors, participants are ding levels that are limits on the maximum dollar amount of waiver services. ormation specified above. • • Limit.
-The state employs another type of limit. nit and furnish the information specified above.
+There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.